 Professor John Curtice is the political scientist always at the centre of election night broadcasts for the BBC.
 He accurately predicted the results of the results in 2005, 2010, and 2015.

-The Prime Minister, says that in pursuing Brexit she is delivering ‘the Brexit people voted for‘.
+Theresa May said that in pursuing Brexit she was delivering ‘the Brexit people voted for‘.
 Opponents of Brexit, often take the contrasting view that voters were misled during the EU referendum, and now that they are more aware of the supposed downsides of leaving the EU they should be given the chance to register their second thoughts in a second ballot.
 Professor Curtice examines the statistics behind both arguments.

 TICKETS £3 ADVANCE EARLY BIRD, £5 ADVANCE STANDARD

 University of Strathclyde